missing-semester/missing-semester/_2020/command-line.md

 There are some tricks for making this easier.
-If the configuration file supports it, use the equivalent of if-statements to apply machine specific customizations.
+If the configuration file supports it, use the equivalent of if-statements to apply machine-specific customizations.
 For example, your shell could have something
 like:

 ```bash